Octopus Ventures EIS Service

 Octopus Ventures invested £1.5 million into the business through Octopus Titan VCT in January 2018, as part of a £2 million investment round.
 At the time, the app had been downloaded by 300,000 mums in both UK and Australia.
 However, after the investment, the business was unable to generate the level of growth required to attract future funding and was eventually acquired by Mumsnet Inc in September 2021.
 The VCT received a nominal consideration for its stake in the business.

 What are the main differences between Octopus Titan VCT and Octopus Ventures EIS Service?

-When investing in Octopus Titan VCT, an investor gets exposure to the whole portfolio (currently around 80 companies) – a combination of older and new investments.
-The investor buys shares in the VCT, which invests in the portfolio companies.
+An investor in Octopus Titan VCT buys shares in the VCT, and has exposure to the VCT's whole portfolio – a combination of older and new investments.
 The VCT is expected to generate some of its returns via tax-free dividends, not guaranteed.